-About Chrysoprase & Australian jade
+About Chrysoprase & Australian Chrysoprase

-The world’s finest chrysoprase is found in Australia and is known throughout the world as Australian jade.
+The world’s finest chrysoprase is found in Australia and is known throughout the world as Australian Jade.

 This gemstone is renowned for its stunning colour, high translucency, and incredible likeness to Burmese Imperial Jadeite.
 Fine jewellery gemstone quality material is extremely rare and due to this rareness has remained a secret to the world.
 Simply put, there is no supply.